 7 – Unwelcoming destinations can be the most rewarding to visit

 I have learned meaningful experiences can come from an honest discussion with those who don’t necessarily share our views.
 I’ve also learned that instead of boycotting a destination, gay travellers can do so much better by spending their pink dollars at welcoming establishments, progressing the gay agenda in the process.
 Finally, a government doesn’t always represent the popular opinion of its people (cough cough, America).
 Love or hate my thoughts on this?
 Listen to this episode of the Gay Travel Podcast where I further share my unfiltered opinion.

 6 – Supporting LGBT locals feels good

 I’ve met many incredible LGBT trailblazers around the world, and I am a true believer in sharing their stories with our adventurers.
 For example, we break bread with a prominent journalist and LGBT activist in India.
-Our travellers have the opportunity to bring much needed supplies to a LGBT non-profit in Cuba.
+Our travellers have the opportunity to bring much-needed supplies to an LGBT non-profit in Cuba.
 We even keep it light by attending LGBT events like Queer Lisboa Film Festival in Portugal.
 It’s such an incredible feeling to support our international brothers and sisters.

 5 – Purpose and reputation = success